FACTORIAL BETWEEN SUBJECTS ANOVA

 You do not have to execute it again if you've already done it.
 This creates a

-model data object in your workspace (which we've named "aov.out") that contains
+model object in your workspace, which we've named "aov.out", that contains

-completely randomized design where no Error structure needs to be specified,
+completely between-groups designs where no Error structure needs to be specified,

 would be straightforward.
-Just list all the factors after the tilde separated
+Just list all the factors after the tilde and separate

 interactions.
 To leave out interactions, separate the factor names with plus